LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   - What "sophisticated typing features" are considered (line 589)?
 It would be
 >     crucial to confirm whether the proposed mutators are enough.

-The benchmarks employ many of Typed Racket's sophisticated feaures, most notably (from L641) occurrence typing, types for mutable and immutable data structures, types for first-class classes and objects, and types for Racket's numeric tower.
-We absolutely agree that it is crucial to analyze the mutators in light of these features;
-perhaps adding a breakdown of features by benchmark to section 6.3 would help clarify this?
+The benchmarks employ many of Typed Racket's sophisticated features, most notably (from L641) occurrence typing, types for mutable and immutable data structures, types for first-class classes and objects, and types for Racket's numeric tower.
+We absolutely agree that it is crucial to analyze the mutators in light of these features; perhaps adding a breakdown of features by benchmark to section 6.3 would help clarify this?

 >   - The benchmarks are selected (line 647), but why?
 The GPT benchmark suite of
 >     Racket provides more examples.

 The benchmarks in figure 5 are the ten largest dependency graphs of the GTP suite.
 We will rephrase L646-648 to make this clearer.